dng24/wehe-server/README.md

 - implement "replay store" where users/servers can download/update/delete replays
   - update certs as well
 - timeouts
+- double check tcp and udp receiving all bytes its supposed to on conn.Read
 - add logging
   - print out stack trace on errors
 - write unit tests